CARAT Series 2021 Commences with U.S., Sri Lanka, Japan

 |Downloads:

-This work, CARAT Series 2021 Commences with U.S., Sri Lanka, Japan [Image 3 of 3], by LT Lauren Chatmas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CARAT Series 2021 Commences with U.S., Sri Lanka, Japan, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 CARAT Series 2021 Commences, Elevating Maritime Security Partnerships with U.S., Sri Lanka, Japan